trelau/AFEM/README.rst

 ============
 ASAP is currently developed for Python 3.5.
-Anaconda Python is recommended for package management and since pre-built binaries are available for the ASAP prerequisites using the Anaconda cloud (only for Windows 64-bit).
+Anaconda Python is recommended for package management and since pre-built binaries are available for the ASAP prerequisites using the Anaconda cloud (only for Windows 32- and 64-bit).

 Prerequisites